gitkraken/vscode-gitlens/BACKERS.md

 <h1 align="center">Sponsors &amp; Backers</h1>

 To my incredible backers &mdash; thank you so much for your contributions.
 I am truly humbled by your generosity and support.
-Please know that your support plays a important role in helping me realize GitLens' potential in making developer's lives easier.
+Please know that your support plays an important role in helping me realize GitLens' potential in making developer's lives easier.

-If you'd like to join them in supporting GitLens, please consider:
+If you'd like to join in supporting GitLens, please consider:

 - [Become a backer or sponsor on Patreon](https://www.patreon.com/eamodio)
 - [PayPal donations](https://www.paypal.me/eamodio)